mac-cain13/notificato/Readme.md

         // First we get the a Notificare instance and tell it what certificate to use as default certificate
         $notificare = new Notificare('./apns-certificate.pem', 'passphrase-to-use');

-        // Now read all "tuples" from the feedback service
-        //  Be aware that this method is blocking
+        // Now read all "tuples" from the feedback service, be aware that this method is blocking
         $tuples = $notificare->receiveFeedback();

-        // The tuples contain information about what device unregistered and when it did unregister
+        // The tuples contain information about what device unregistered and when it did unregister.
         //  Don't forget to check if the device reregistered after the "invaidated at" date! foreach ($tuples as $tuple)
         {